These online study tools for college students can help you prepare for exams and improve your grades

 How much does Khan Academy cost?

-Khan Academy Reviews
+Khan Academy reviews

 - PCMag: 4 out of 5.
 "Generally helpful tutorials paired with large database of machine-graded assessments.
 Video markup can be onerous.
 Assessment is impressive in scale, but ill-suited to some subjects."

 - Consumer Affairs: 4 out of 5.
-Reviewers cited a large course selection and ease-of-learning as pros, though some reviewers noted a lack of repetition and a tendency to become bored as potential cons.
+Reviewers cited a large course selection and ease-of-learning as pros, though some reviewers noted a lack of breadth and a tendency to become bored as potential cons.

 - Site Jabber: 4 out of 5.
 Most reviews were positive and stated Khan Academy makes learning easy.
 The few negative reviews complained that the lessons lose their fun factor after a while.